 In the past, I have typically posted three or four times a week, but have gotten away from that in the past few years due to an increase in writing for my employer.
 I encourage you to read on, add my RSS to your reader (or follow via email) and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.

 I have been involved in technology my entire career.
 That started with a degree from Austin College, focusing on computer science and Spanish.
 I was a consultant and developer out of Interleaf’s Chicago office for a number of years before joining Uniscan (one of its VARs) in Cleveland.
 There I developed some plug-ins for the Interleaf publishing platform and further developed my public speaking abilities.

-In the late 1990s I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there for nearly a decade.
+Later on, I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there for nearly a decade.
 These opportunities have allowed me to fine-tune my skills in managing diverse groups of technologists in successfully leveraging a variety of technologies.

 I am a firm believer in the inherent value of each person.
 I look to challenge the individuals and groups I work with to creatively attack problems, develop unique approaches to providing solutions and deliver value to the business.